CleverCloud/doc.clever-cloud.com/_posts/node/2012-05-07-node-dependencies.md

             "node" : ">=0.6"
         }
     }

-main
+{% endhighlight %}

+**main**
-: should be the relative path to the main file we will start using node.
+: Should be the relative path to the main file we will start using node.

-scripts.start
+**scripts.start**
-: if you prefer something more complicated, just provide a `script.start` field *instead of* the `main` one.
+: If you prefer something more complicated, just provide a `script.start` field *instead of* the `main` one.

-engines.node
+**engines.node**
-: sets the node engine version you app runs with.
+: Sets the node engine version you app runs with.
 Any ">=" version will lead to run the application with the latest local version (which will be updated to the latest version at the moment).

 More help about the package.json file at <a href="http://package.json.nodejitsu.com/">http://package.json.nodejitsu.com/</a>.